 May 8, 1990

-In a terrific, last-minute, come-from-behind conservation victory, Alaska’s lawmakers voted May 8 to create a 90,000 acre Yakataga State Game Refuge on the coast between Yakutat and Cordova.
-15,00 adjacent acres were to be managed like a game refuge and studied for addition to the refuge later.
+In a last-minute, come-from-behind conservation victory, Alaska’s lawmakers vote on May 8 to create a 90,000-acre Yakataga State Game Refuge on the coast between Yakutat and Cordova.
+Approximately 15,00 adjacent acres were to be managed like a game refuge and studied for addition to the refuge later.

 November 28, 1990